 The action was launched on 1 June 2017 and it will be completed by 31 May 2018.

-– Development and implementation of e-Invoices recipients’ e database which will provide a structured information of which institutions receive eInvoices and in which way that accept them.
+– Development and implementation of e-Invoices recipients’ e-database which will provide a structured information of which institutions receive eInvoices and in which way they accept them;

 – connection of institutions, citizens and peoples of Europe for ensuring sustainable development, job creation and improving quality of lives.

 E-invoicing represents a clear example of how digital innovation can provide efficiencies and cost-cutting measures of tangible benefit to public administrations, citizens and businesses throughout Europe.
 Digital technologies are transforming our world.
 It’s time to make the EU’s single market fit for the digital age.

 From September 2017 to May 2018 various educative workshops, trainings and conferences will be organised for all stakeholders with the purpose of raising awareness and understanding of the imposition of European standard and to help with the use of technical solutions.